soberwp/controller/README.md

 Name the Controller file the same name as the template file or [override the `$template` variable.](#option-template)
 * eg; `controllers/single.php`

 Extend the Controller Class.
-The class doesn't have to correlate with the template name, but it is recommended.
+The class doesn't have to match the template name.
 * eg: `class Single extends Controller {}`

 Create methods within the Controller Class;
-* Use `public static function` to expose the return values to the blade template.
+* Use `public static function` to expose the returned values to the blade template/s.
 * Use `protected static function` for internal controller methods (protected methods will not be exposed to the template).

-Return a value from the exposed public methods&mdash;which will be passed onto the blade template.
+Return a variable from the exposed public methods&mdash;which will be passed onto the blade template.

 #### Example: